has9800/next-boilerplate-scale/README.md

 # Next-JS boilerplate

-This is a boilerplate template for scalable Next-JS projects with configurations for manageable workflows and developer productivity.
+This is a setup and an example of how I write code using React/Next.js.
+From things such as testing, custom hooks, state mgmt, and more.
+It's a boilerplate template for a scalable Next-JS project with configurations for manageable workflows and productivity.
 The configuration setup includes tools such as:

 - **Husky:** pre-commit git hooks
 - **Sentry for frontend monitoring**